CubeSmart (CUBE) Shares Down Despite Recent Market Volatility

 UBS gave a rating of “Buy” to CUBE, setting the target price at $45 in the report published on October 17th of the previous year.

-During the last 5 trading sessions, CUBE fell by -3.48%, which changed the moving average for the period of 200-days by -4.83% in comparison to the 20-day moving average, which settled at $45.70.
-In addition, CubeSmart saw 8.75% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CUBE rose by +6.85%, which changed the moving average for the period of 200-days by +11.17% in comparison to the 20-day moving average, which settled at $46.12.
+In addition, CubeSmart saw 16.20% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CUBE